brti-dev/chenglish-dictionary/README.md

 # Chenglish Dictionary

 An app for Chinese language learners.
-Includes a massive Chinese-English dictionary powered by [CC-CEDICT](http://cc-cedict.org/) with the additional function of creating, saving, producing, and managing highly functional vocabulary lists for personal use and study.</b>
+Includes a massive Chinese-English dictionary powered by [CC-CEDICT](http://cc-cedict.org/) with the additional function of creating, saving, producing, and managing highly functional vocabulary lists for personal use and study.
+[Read more](http://mattberti.squarehaven.com/work/chenglishdict/) about this app and why I made it.

 ## Built With